josdejong/jsoneditor/docs/api.md

 #### `JSONEditor.setText(jsonString)`

-Set text data in the formatter.
+Set text data in the editor.

 *Parameters:*

 - `{String} jsonString`
-  Contents of the JSONformatter as string.
+  Contents of the editor as string.

 #### `JSONEditor.get()`